Sports marketing: Sponsorship of events

-One of the oldest examples of the marketing of products through sports is Slazenger's supplying of the official ball of Wimbledon (1902- 2015).Another international example of marketing products through sport is Adidas’ sponsorship of FIFA, which includes the company supplying the balls used in the World Cup and having its logo on the side boards along the play-field.
+One of the oldest examples of the marketing of products through sports is Slazenger's supply of the official ball of Wimbledon (1902–2015).
+Another international example of marketing products through sport is Adidas' sponsorship of FIFA, which includes the company supplying the balls used in the World Cup and having its logo on the side boards along the play-field.

 In what it described as a "world first" in corporate sports sponsorship, in 2016 BNY Mellon and Newton Investment Management announced they had donated their title sponsorship of the annual Oxford and Cambridge Boat Races to Cancer Research UK.

 Sponsorship of teams

 Sponsorship of teams is found throughout sports.
 Some of the most visible examples are found in the MLS as company names and logos are featured on team jerseys.
 For example, Alaska Airlines is the official jersey sponsor of the Portland Timbers while Valspar is the official sponsor of the Chicago Fire FC.
 These are examples of sponsorships of companies that are not related to sports.

 Turkish Airlines established a sports marketing strategy involving high-profile sports teams, players, and sport associations including Manchester United, FC Barcelona, the Euroleague Basketball competition, NBA player Kobe Bryant, the Turkey national football team, and tennis player Caroline Wozniacki.

 Another example of sports marketing through sponsorships of teams is the apparel contracts seen throughout sports.
 In 2011 Nike agreed to become the official apparel company of the NFL in exchange for around $220 million per year, a deal that has been extended through 2019.

 At the college level, Ohio State and Nike maintain a contract that provides the school a value of $16.8 million per year in cash and product through the 2033-34 academic year.
 Michigan meanwhile receives a total value of $15.3 million per year.
 Under Armour and Adidas are also major apparel brands as Under Armour sponsors Notre Dame for $9 million per year while Adidas provides more than $7 million each year to both UCLA and Louisville.

 These are examples of sports marketing because as it is defined, sports marketing is a marketing strategy in which companies related to sports products or services promote their trademark through design, production or other resources.
 In this case apparel companies Nike, Under Armour, and Adidas, which are all completely related to sports, design the uniforms of these teams and in this way, promote their trademarks every time there is an event.

+In the Philippines, sports teams are often owned by corporations with names and branding of the teams itself used to market products.
+This is true for all of the franchise teams of the Philippine Basketball Association.